MicrosoftDocs/microsoft-style-guide/styleguide/grammar/person.md

 Use first person (usually *I* or *me*) only when you need to write from the point of view of the customer.<br />
 **Example**
-Alert me when a new Bluetooth device tries to connect to my computer. (check box text)
+Alert me when a new Bluetooth device tries to connect to my computer. (checkbox text)

 **Exception** Cortana is a persona, so the use of *I* is appropriate.